teamQPM/qpm/readme.txt

 1. Fixed: when the project location is changed, the folder for HTML output can't be changed.

 Versão 05_03_11:
-1. Fixo: quando a localização do projeto é alterada, a pasta de saída HTML não pode ser alterada.
+1. Corrigido: quando a localização do projeto é alterada, a pasta de saída HTML não pode ser alterada.

 ----